29008922/FLASK/README.md

 This project is open-source and free to use for educational purposes.

 🙋‍♂️ Maintainer
-Developed by: Your Name
+Developed by: Haron Murumba
-Email: your.email@example.com
+Email: haron.murumba22@gmail.com

 🤝 Contributions
 Feel free to fork this repository and contribute with improvements, bug fixes, or educational enhancements.